-Particularly salient in Russian and US media, "status in international society" has become the main focal issue from 2011 onwards and created more dynamic representations of Europe and Turkey.
-Based on the author's interpretation, the Egyptian newspapers have deemphasized the positive aspect of Turkey's accession to the EU from 2002 onwards due to the anti-Mubarak Islamists' cheers with the AKP's arrival to power and the fact that Turkey has overshadowed Egypt's regional, in spite of a general sympathy with Turkey as a Muslim country.
-In the first half of the period, media usually portray Turkey as lagging behind an economically prosperous and sometimes idealized (Georgian sources) Europe but militarily strong or even superior to the European member states.
+Particularly salient in Russian and US media, "status in international society" has replaced "civilization" as the main focal issue from 2011 onwards and created more dynamic representations of Europe and Turkey.
+Based on Magued's interpretation, the Egyptian newspapers have deemphasised the positive aspect of Turkey's accession to the EU from 2002 onwards due to the anti-Mubarak Islamists' cheers with the AKP's arrival to power and the fact that Turkey has overshadowed Egypt's regional, in spite of a general sympathy towards Turkey as a Muslim country.
+In the first half of the period, media usually portray Turkey as lagging behind an economically prosperous and sometimes idealised - Georgian sources - Europe but militarily strong or even superior to the European member states.
 In the US media, for instance, the rationale underpinning positive representations of Turkey is based on the premise that Turkey's anchor to the EU is crucial to the protection of US strategic interests.
 In the first three drivers, US sources combine "status in international society" with "civilization" to present Turkey not only as a vital NATO ally but also a culturally hybrid one therefore equipped to counter potential threats emanating from hostile Middle Eastern countries or to appease tensions within Europe.
-In contrast, Turkey's military capacity/superiority in relation to the accession process is either regarded as an obstacle (Cyprus problem) or a potential identity spoiler (militarization of European politics) in Georgian and Russian media.
-From the late 2000s, the Turkish leadership's zero-problems-with-neighbours policy seems to have triggered a break in the representations of Turkey.
-Georgian sources, which had previously questioned whether Turkey and Europe needed each other (second driver), label Turkey a "super-state" and associate the country's foreign policy shift eastward with its rising influence in international society.
-In the post-Arab Spring context, the media describe Turkey and Europe's respective identities as growing increasingly antithetical (see also state-citizen relations below).
-Russian texts depict Turkey in a more positive light, praising the recalibration of its foreign policy.
-Conversely, Turkey's clout and assertiveness becomes an increasing source of concern for the US press (see driver 5) to the point that it makes no reference to the country as a NATO ally in the 2016 migration driver - as was previously the case with all the political drivers under scrutiny.
+In contrast, Turkey's military capacity/superiority in relation to the accession process is either regarded as an obstacle (Cyprus problem) or a potential identity spoiler (militarisation of European politics) in Georgian and Russian media.
+From the late 2000s, the Turkish leadership's zero-problems-with-neighbours policy appears to trigger a break in the representations of Turkey.
+Georgian sources, which had previously questioned whether Turkey and Europe needed each other (second driver), label Turkey a "superstate" and associate the country's foreign policy shift eastward with its rising influence in international society.
+In the post-Arab Spring context, media describe Turkey and Europe's respective identities as growing increasingly antithetical (see also state-citizen relations below).
+With Russia's growing involvement in the Middle East region, Turkey has also become more important strategically (drivers 6 and 7).
+Accordingly, Russian texts depict Turkey in a more positive light, praising the recalibration of its foreign policy.
+Conversely, Turkey's assertiveness has become an increasing source of concern for the US media (see driver 5) to the point that they make no reference to the country as a NATO ally in the 2016 migration deal driver - as was previously the case with all the political drivers under scrutiny.
 In parallel, the media progressively describe Europe as a declining actor both normatively and materially.